 So, who am I and why should you care about what I write?
 Great question.
 In fact, I’ve been asking the same thing myself.
 For starters, I’m Jessica, the resident Spice Girl at Nu Products Seasoning Company – known by many as, NuSpice.

 I am the daughter of a butcher and a systems architect, sister to a chef and mother to Ziggy Stardust and Moop, my felines.
-I’ll be sending my posts through my computer in New York City, up into outter space, and into whatever device you choose to read my blog on.
+I’ll be sending my posts through my computer in New York City, up into outter space, and into whatever device you choose to read my food and spice blog on.

 I guess you want to know what makes me credible, huh?
 Well, I’ve been eating since I was born, literally.
 So that alone obviously make me an expert.
 Besides my experiences of eating everyday since birth, during my undergraduate years, I studied marketing and creative writing and I did my masters work in food science and nutrition.
 Now that I’ve completed the interesting world of academia, I’ve thrown myself into the fabulous world of food!